Larpetsu/nyaa-mangawatch/README.md

 ---

 You tell it what manga to watch, it tells you when there is a new chapter.
-The bot pings `@everyone` the moment something shows up, then goes quiet until the next one.
-(You can also change it to only a personal ping if needs be)
+The bot pings you when a new chapter for the series you want is uploaded.
 ---

 ## Commands